8 Ways to Lower Estrogen Levels Naturally & Effectively

 Among all the possible negative effects, there is only one real benefit I’ve found with estrogen in the male body, and that is; bone health.
 Some studies have associated estrogen with increased bone density and prevention of osteoporosis, and sure enough, men who use powerful estrogen blockers like Tamoxifen often find that their joints and bones start to ache when the dosage gets high enough.

 However, even in this case, it’s debated whether this bone-protective effect is caused by estrogen10.
-Some research suggest it’s the more stable “female hormone” – progesterone – that is responsible of the benefits instead11.
+Some research suggests it’s the more stable “female hormone” – progesterone – that is responsible for the benefits instead11.

-In any case, if you’re a man, you likely benefit from lowering estrogen levels, and here’s 8 ways to do so.
+In any case, if you’re a man, you likely benefit from lowering estrogen levels, and here are 8 ways to do so.

 1. Work Towards Lower Body Fat